X/Twitter to Charge $1 per Year for Users to Post on the Platform

 • The new subscription model could also alienate some users, especially those in low-income countries.

-• How the new subscription model will impact Twitter’s user base is unclear.
+• The impact of the new subscription model on Twitter’s user base is unclear.

-• The success of the new subscription model will depend on whether it effectively reduces spam and bot activity and provides value to users.
+• The new subscription model’s success will depend on whether it effectively reduces spam and bot activity and provides value to users.

-Only time will tell whether the new subscription model will succeed for Twitter.
-However, the move is a sign that the company is serious about addressing its challenges and looking for new ways to generate revenue.
+Only time will tell whether Twitter’s new subscription model will succeed.
+However, the move is a sign that the company is serious about addressing its challenges and finding new ways to generate revenue.
+Now twitter is charging for AI also.

 Leave a Comment